Louis Rosenhead

-Louis Rosenhead (1 January 1906 – 10 November 1984) was a British mathematician noted for his work on fluid mechanics, and was head of the Department of Applied Mathematics at Liverpool University from 1933 to 1973.
+Louis Rosenhead CBE (1 January 1906 – 10 November 1984) was a British mathematician noted for his work on fluid mechanics, and was head of the Department of Applied Mathematics at Liverpool University from 1933 to 1973.

 Life

 Rosenhead was born in Mabgate, Leeds, on 1 January 1906 to parents from Poland, the first of three children.
 His parents Abram Rozenkopf (born 1879) and Chaja Nagacz (born 1884) came from adjacent villages in Poland.
 They were married in Leeds in 1905, adopting the Anglicized versions of their names: Abraham and Ellen Rosenhead.
 Abraham was a tailor who did his national service in Russia and came to England in 1903; Ellen came in 1902.
 They were Jewish.

 Rosenhead married Esther Brostoff in Leeds in 1932.
 Together they had two sons, Martin and Jonathan.